-New Tesla Roadster: Everything we know in September 2023
+New Tesla Roadster: Everything we know in September 2024 [Update]

-• Next-gen Roadster likely to be the most radical Tesla since the Model S
+• Next-gen Roadster will be the most radical Tesla since the Model S

-• Could get aerospace-derived tech with an optional SpaceX package
+• Will feature aerospace-derived tech with an optional SpaceX package

-Tesla fans and reservation holders of the Roadster must be hoping that the long wait would be worth it.
-The current Model S already seems like the ultimate performance car from the EV maker, and the Tesla Roadster would need to surpass its sibling first to be the brand’s flagship.
+Tesla fans and reservation holders of the Roadster must be hoping that the long wait will be worth it.
+While the Model S seems like Tesla’s ultimate performance car, the Roadster will surpass it to become the brand’s flagship.
 Wondering how fast the Roadster might be?
 Tesla CEO and co-founder Elon Musk has an answer.

 Will outperform the Model S Plaid

 In a conversation with Ride the Lightning podcast’s host Ryan McCaffrey on January 15, 2023, Tesla’s Chief Designer Franz von Holzhausen said the Roadster will perform better on every metric than when it was first conceived.
-Franz cited the unhinged performance of the Model S Plaid which, despite its mass, fulfills every metric the company had set for it.
-Then, it stands to reason that the smaller and lighter Roadster will outperform the sedan.
-While there have been delays, the time afforded has been invaluable in improving the Roadster, the Chief Designer stated.
+While there have been delays, the time afforded has been invaluable in improving the Roadster, the chief designer stated.

 Tesla Roadster front three quarter